 - Showed up in How I Met Your Mother when Marshall, having shaved some of his hair off in a brief fit of insanity, needed something to cover his head before going down the aisle on his wedding day.
 One of the guests at the wedding has one of these toupees that just might work, but, come hell or high water, the guy refuses to admit he's wearing a toupee at all.
 Eventually Barney just snatches it off his head.

-- There was a Seinfeld episode where George got a toupee that looked really bad, though both he and Kramer thought it looked great.
-Jerry referred to it as George's 'hair hat', while Elaine took matters into her own hands....
+- There was a Seinfeld episode where George got a toupee that went all over the place.
+Both he and Kramer thought it looked great, Jerry referred to it as George's 'hair hat', while Elaine took matters into her own hands....

 Elaine: I DON'T LIKE THIS THING!
 AND HERE'S WHAT I'M DOING WITH IT! [throws it out Jerry's window]

 - In Red Dwarf, this is played with in the episode "Out of Time", which featured the time-traveling epicure versions of the crew.
 Kryten, the android, looks exactly like what he is — an android — in the main series (justified because "humans have always found exact duplicates very disturbing.")
 As an epicure, however, the new Kryten has to "blend in", and he shows up in a pale blue suit and a ridiculous toupee, which incidentally does nothing to conceal the rather cubic nature of his head.
 Later in the episode, when they must decide whether to fight their future selves because they hate everything they stand for, or give them what they want in order to survive, Kryten uses it as a justification for fighting: